 (1) Be Awe-Struck

 Perhaps you stared with your mouth wide open, or you took a deep breath and whispered, “My Goodness!”
-You saw your special gift from God, “fearfully and wonderfully made” (Psalm 139:14) and you were amazed.
+You were amazed at your special gift from God, “fearfully and wonderfully made” (Psalm 139:14).

 (2) Be Available

-(3) Be His Example
+(3) Be Their Example

-(4) Be His Hero
+(4) Be Their Hero

 (5) Be Loving